Parthian music: Instruments and occasions

 In general, most Parthian instruments seem to be based on those of Greece, Rome and Egypt.
 Visual depictions indicate that instruments such as the aulos, cithara and the syrinx (pan flute) was used in theater, sacrifices, Dionysian dances and other rituals.
 According to the Roman historian Herodian, the Parthians danced "to the music of flutes and the throbbing of drums".

 Music was standard in the education of Parthian youth.
 The Greek Geographer Strabo noted that the teachers would even "wake the boys up before dawn by the sound of brazen instruments".

 Specific elements

 Drums

 The rhoptron drum is among the better known instruments of the Parthians.
 These large drums were used in warfare, with Plutarch noting that the Parthians "had rightly judged that, of all the senses, hearing is the one most apt to confound the soul, soonest rouses its emotions and most effectively unseats the judgement".
+The musicologist Thomas J. Mathiesen notes that although the instrument is often rendered in English as tambourine, it more closely resembles a snare drum.
+He explains that an ensemble of tambourine could not arose the same fear as large snare drums.

-These instruments have been considered a sort of predecessor to the modern-day Timpani.
+The rhoptron is considered an early predecessor of the modern-day Timpani.